zisismaras/pipeproc/README.md

 - for topics that have procs attached, it will collect all logs 2 positions behind the last claimed log range, but only if they have also passed the `minPruneTime`

 You can configure the `minPruneTime` and gc `interval` when you `spawn` the PipeProc node.
 By default they are both set to 30000ms.

+**By default the gc is disabled.** It can be enabled by passing `true` on the `spawn`'s gc options or an `object` with prune time and interval settings.

+### Caveats/problems

+- topic, proc and systemProc metadata are left behind even if the topic is empty and/or no longer used
+- the `length()` function will return an incorrect number if a part of the topic is collected
+- there seems to be a problem with the gc timers on OSX, causing the tests to sometimes fail

 ## Typings